servetti-polito/neubot/doc/neubot.1.rst

       When both -v and -d are specified, Neubot runs in verbose mode in the foreground.

-  On Windows, the start command runs Neubot with the privileges of the user that invokes it.
-On Windows, Neubot is run when a user logs in, and runs in the context of the user's session.

-  On Windows, the start command accepts the following options:

-    -k
-      Kill.
-When -k is specified, Neubot kills an already running Neubot instance (if any) before starting up.

-      This is used by the automatic updates process: once the new version of Neubot is downloaded and installed, the old version executes it with ``start -k``.

   On other UNIX systems, the start command forks the Neubot daemon, which drops root privileges and runs in the background.
 On such systems, this command does not accept any command line option.